sagarbagwe/curebot/README.md

 ## 📦 Features

+- 🔐 Google OAuth login
 - Input your symptoms and get the right specialization
 - Lists available doctors from a local SQLite DB
 - Provides a next appointment slot
+- Upload and summarize prescriptions in multiple languages
+- Upload insurance policy and get AI-generated summaries
 - Uses Vertex AI's Gemini 1.5 model
-- Simple UI using Streamlit
+- Simple and elegant UI using Streamlit

 ---